 Making these was a bit less ‘violent’ than making the standard caramels too.
 I found that when I added the chocolate and cream mixture to the hot sugar, it didn’t bubble and spit quite as violently as it does when I just add the plain cream mixture.

-If you like Tootsie Rolls, you’re going to LOVE these chocolate candies.
+If you like Tootsie Rolls, you’re going to LOVE these homemade chocolate candies.
 They really taste like a gourmet version of that childhood favorite.

 P.S.
 If you’ve made my salted chocolate caramels recipe before, you’ll find that this one is pretty much identical as far as the ingredients go.
 You’ll also see the directions are pretty much the same except you won’t be melting and dipping the caramels, the chocolate and salt go right into the cream mixture that’s on the stove.